somatechlat/SomaAgentHub/docs/technical-manual/runbooks/index.md

 **Verification:**
 - `command to verify the fix`
-- Check Grafana to confirm metrics have returned to normal.
+- Check Prometheus to confirm metrics have returned to normal.

 ### 3. Escalation